cloudhotspot/fusion-docker/README.md

 * [Vagrant 1.6+](http://www.vagrantup.com/downloads.html) - `brew install Caskroom/cask/vagrant`
 * [Vagrant Hostmanager Plugin](https://github.com/smdahlen/vagrant-hostmanager)
 * [Vagrant VMWare Fusion Provider](http://www.vagrantup.com/vmware#buy-now) (if using VMWare Fusion)
-* To ease the Vagrant configuration of NFS on your OS X machine, you should also follow the steps outlined in the **Root Privilige Instructions** section of the [Vagrant NFS documentation](http://docs.vagrantup.com/v2/synced-folders/nfs.html)
+* To ease the Vagrant configuration of NFS on your OS X machine, you should also follow the steps outlined in the **Root Privilege Instructions** section of the [Vagrant NFS documentation](http://docs.vagrantup.com/v2/synced-folders/nfs.html)

 ## Installation